openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-requirements.rst

   environment.
 Reserve a minimum of 50GB of disk space for storing logs on the logging hosts.

-Hosts that provide Block Storage (cinder) volumes must have logical volume manager (LVM) support.
+Hosts that provide Block Storage volumes must have logical volume manager (LVM) support.
 Ensure those hosts have a ``cinder-volumes`` volume group that OpenStack-Ansible can configure for use with cinder.